naeglinghaff/Piggy_bank/README.md

 piggy_bank.save(4)
 ```

+### Story 2

 >As a user,\
 So that I know whether there are coins in my piggy bank\
-I can shake it, and it will “cling” if there is money in it\
+I can shake it, and it will “cling” if there is money in it

 ### Feature test